Investment Management Proposal

 The pyramid above is meant to illustrate the steps that must be taken when considering an investment strategy.
 We believe that the foundation must always be to know the purpose of the investment.

-We assume the investment purpose of Lutheran Church Charities is to steward their funds well by attaining greater long-term returns than offered in a bank account while also limiting the risk taken and providing liquidity for when the ministry has an opportunity.
+We assume the investment purpose of Administer Justice is to steward their funds well by aiming for greater long-term returns through lower cost and better diversified investments than they currently use while also limiting the risk taken and providing liquidity for when the ministry has an opportunity.

 Invest in the Market

 Invest in the Market encompasses three beliefs about how markets work and how to capture long term returns.